mncoppola/ChronoPlotter/README.md

 ![Seating depth graph](https://github.com/mncoppola/ChronoPlotter/blob/main/images/seating_graph.png?raw=true)

-By default, ChronoPlotter includes the group size for each series in the graph.
-The series-to-series difference in group size can also be included but is unchecked by default.
+By default, ChronoPlotter displays the group size for each series in the graph.
+The series-to-series difference in group size can also be displayed but is unchecked by default.
 You can add, remove, or change the location of these details in the graph under the `Graph options` section.

 Close the preview window, making sure not to close ChronoPlotter itself.
 Finally, click `Save graph as image` to save your graph as a .PNG, .JPG, or .PDF file.